What is data loss?

 HD Data Recovery

-The hard disk is perhaps the most important part of a computer, since it is where all the data and information is saved.
+The hard disk is perhaps the most important part of a computer, as it is where all the data and information is saved.
 When a hard drive suddenly becomes corrupted, fails, or stops working, a data recovery company should be sought.

-In a first moment, the situation is evaluated by the laboratory to give an overview of the deadlines, the complexity of the problem, and the costs of the operation.
+In a first moment, the situation is assessed by the laboratory to give an overview of the deadlines, the complexity of the problem, and the costs of the operation.
 Here at Bot, you can have your device analyzed urgently (12h), with priority (24h), or for free (48h).

 HD recovery is one of the most common data recovery services and can be done on disks of any brand (Seagate, Western Digital [WD], Toshiba, Samsung and others), model (IDE, microSATA, SATA, SCSI, SAS) or file system (NTFS, FAT, EXT, HFS, APFS).